pyvista/pyvista/docs/jupyter/ipygany.rst

 Scalar Bars
 ~~~~~~~~~~~
-Scalar bars are automatically show when a plot has active scalars.
+Scalar bars are automatically shown when a plot has active scalars.
 For example, the St. Helens ``mesh`` from ``active_scalar_name`` is
 ``'Elevation'``.
 Scalar bars, scalar bar title, and the colormap
 dropdown menu are automatically added to the scene.